Dhiraj-Autade/deterministic-fintech-gateway-assurance-engine/README.md

 The framework checks data, validates backend health, drives a browser-based payment flow, and writes clear reports for the people who need to trust the result.

 In simple terms, it turns transaction testing into a controlled safety gate instead of a risky manual process.

+### Why this stands out

+- It focuses on reliability first, which is exactly what financial automation needs.
+- It separates test logic from test data, so the framework is easy to extend.
+- It gives both engineers and non-engineers a clear result through the HTML report.

 ## Section 2: Problem Statements vs. Implemented Solutions